 Guerrilla patching, also known as monkey patching, is a way to dynamically modify a module or class at run-time to extend, or subvert their processing logic and/or attributes.
 It can be a dangerous practice because once “patched” any other modules or classes that use the modified class or module may unwittingly be using code that does not do what they expect which could cause unexpected results.

-E.47.2 Guidance to language users
+6.48.2 Guidance to language users

 Avoid using exec or eval and never use these with untrusted code;